null

 We usually hear there are three kinds of chocolate in the world; we have milk chocolate, dark chocolate and white chocolate, right?
 Well, even though “white chocolate” has the word “chocolate” included in its name, many say technically it’s not chocolate (but it is a cacao base product just without the cacao fiber)!
 The whole issue sounds weird, like when you learn that tomato is actually a fruit instead of a veggie.
 Let me explain what happens here…

-Ever since I was little, I have heard that white chocolate is not really chocolate; but, it wasn't until, as an adult, I started to get interested in baking that I decided to investigated the truth about white chocolate and the story behind it.
+Ever since I was little, I have heard that white chocolate is not chocolate really; but, it wasn't until, as an adult, I started to get interested in baking that I decided to investigated the truth about white chocolate and the story behind it.

-So, why isn’t white chocolate considered a real chocolate?
-Well, the white chocolate has an ingredient called cocoa butter, which comes from the cocoa beans, and you might think that if it has “cocoa” then it has to be chocolate but the truth is that cocoa butter doesn’t contain any of the cocoa fiber that are required in order to name something as chocolate (this is a paradoxical loop hole in FDA definition and what perception is with everyone).
+So, why isn’t white chocolate considered a real chocolate? or does white chocolate have cocoa powder?
+Well, the white chocolate ingredients has cocoa butter, which comes from the cocoa beans, and you might think that if it has “cocoa” then it has to be chocolate but the truth is that cocoa butter doesn’t contain any of the cocoa fiber that are required in order to name something as chocolate (this is a paradoxical loop hole in FDA definition and what perception is with everyone).

 A cocoa bean consists of, roughly, half cocoa butter and half cocoa fiber.
 The cocoa butter is what gives chocolate its richness and the cocoa fiber is responsible for the chocolate color and taste.
 According to the FDA (Food and Drug Administration) for something to be called chocolate, it has to contain at least 10% of cocoa mass, which includes nibs and the cocoa fat inherent to the bean, they don’t mention any specifics for the cocoa butter content.